3 years full-time

 You can discover more about the Department of English and Related Literature’s exciting degree programmes by watching our video.

-Every day should be a new intellectual adventure – find out what it’s like to study Philosophy at York.
+Every day is a new intellectual adventure – find out what it’s like to study Philosophy at York.

 “Choosing to study a joint degree in English/Philosophy was the best choice I could have made.
 I get the very best of both worlds, with an amazing range of both literary and philosophical texts and topics in my first year alone.
 I particularly love the ability to transfer skills and insights between subjects.
 Studying English and Philosophy together is daring, rewarding, and life-changing.”Tim